Gamification

 Answer:

-Yes, a moderator can deduct accrued points through the report "Rating employees (deduction)".
-When deducting points, for example, when exchanging them for gifts, the Rating of the employee also decreases, especially if their current Rating was at the threshold of the corresponding level.
+Yes, a moderator can deduct awarded points through the "Rating Employees (Deduction)" report.
+When points are deducted, for example, when they are exchanged for gifts, the Rating of the employee also decreases, especially if their current Rating was at the threshold of the corresponding level.

 Question: Is it possible to deduct accrued points, and how does this affect the rating?